-The Australasian Faculty of Rehabilitation Medicine is committed to the provision of comprehensive, high quality care in the services in which its Fellows practise.
-This document on Standards for Inpatient Adult Rehabilitation Medicine Services in Public and Private Hospitals (PDF 1MB) refers only to specialist Rehabilitation Medicine units.
-In particular, it is stressed that the Standards do not refer to medical rehabilitation programs conducted by other physicians who are not specialists in Rehabilitation Medicine.
-Nor do the Standards apply to other restorative health or healthcare programs containing rehabilitation if they do not fulfil the criteria established by the AFRM for a Specialist Rehabilitation Medicine Service (refer Rehabilitation Service Categories document, AFRM, 2006).
+The AFRM is committed to the provision of comprehensive, high quality care in the services in which its Fellows practise.
+This document on Standards for Adult Rehabilitation Medicine Services in Public and Private Hospitals refers only to specialist rehabilitation medicine units.
+(In particular, it is stressed that these Standards do not refer to medical rehabilitation programs conducted by other physicians who are not specialists in rehabilitation medicine).
+The Standards do not apply to other restorative health or healthcare programs containing rehabilitation if they do not fulfil the criteria established by the AFRM for a specialist Rehabilitation Medicine service.
+See Demonstrating the Standards, Governance 1.2 – 1.8.

 These Standards relate to the provision of inpatient rehabilitation programs only and are to be considered general standards.
 While also applicable to the provision of tertiary level, highly specialised, inpatient rehabilitation programs (for example, brain injury, spinal cord injury or burns rehabilitation), these tertiary rehabilitation programs may have requirements which are beyond the scope of this general Standards document.

 For paediatric rehabilitation, see AFRM Standards for the provision of Paediatric Rehabilitation Medicine Inpatient Services in Public and Private Hospitals.

 Application of the Standards in other rehabilitation settings